grumbach/ant_download/README.md

 ## For those diving into the code

 - The `src/server.rs` file contains the main logic for all autonomi network interaction
-- The `src/main.rs` contains the GUI front-end for the app
+- The `src/main.rs` contains the GUI front-end for the app (100% vibecoded)

 ## Features

 - Download files from the Autonomi Network using file addresses
-- Simple drag-and-drop interface
+- Simple copy-paste interface
 - Cross-platform support (Linux, macOS)
 - Free downloads forever